w3c/wai-coga/guide/helpful/complex-information.md

 - A graph and data table of sales figures is shown without any explanation of the key features that relate to the content.

-WCAG Success Criteria and Techniques:
+WCAG Techniques and Success Criteria:

 - [3.3.5 Help](https://www.w3.org/WAI/WCAG21/quickref/#help)

 *!
-Add related Personalisation and UAAG topics here !*
+TODO Add related Personalisation and UAAG topics here !*

 ## Related Patterns